 - The debatably superior SA2B Chao system is still in the game, and you can keep using it with or without Dreamcast gardens.

 - Most importanly, you can customize the game in any way you want!
 The mods are highly configurable: you can toggle between SA1/SADX looks for any stage, and enable or disable various extras (such as the Casinopolis Cowgirl from the Japanese 1998 release of SA1).
-Of course, you can also make your own mods that change levels, lighting, models etc.
+You can also develop your own mods that change levels, lighting, models etc.